ARDICS/CSAL_AE/README.md

 ## 5. License
 CSAL follows the same license with SPDK ([BSD 3-clause](https://opensource.org/license/bsd-3-clause/)).
 You can use CSAL to make comparison under BSD 3-clause license.
 For this Artifact Evaluation repository, we use [MIT](https://opensource.org/license/mit/) license.

-## 6. Others
-We have now implemented a new approach that doesn't rely on the VSS capability for the cache layer.
-In subsequent releases, you'll be able to construct CSAL on devices without VSS.

-For any other help, please contact SPDK community.